skjelten/emusc/emusc/README.md

 * PulseAudio (libpulse-dev for debian based distributions) is needed for PulseAudio support.

 ### Windows
-On Windows common build environments are MSYS2/MinGW-w64 and Visual Studio.

 For building EmuSC on MSYS2/MinGW-w64 you need to do the following steps:

 1. Install MSYS2 build environment: https://www.msys2.org and follow the [instructions for building and installing libEmuSC](../libemusc/README.md)